BretFisher/jekyll-serve/README.md

 - So you can start any Jekyll server with `docker-compose up`
 - I wanted to dev on a local jekyll site w/o having jekyll installed on my host OS
 - I wanted it to be as easy as possible to start
-- I wanted current alpine, ruby, and jekyll (these images update monthly to latest versions)
+- I wanted current debian/alpine, ruby, and jekyll (these images update monthly to latest versions)

 > So, this does that.